Tunisia entry requirements for Norway passport holders

 Proof of departure from Tunisia

-Immigration officers at Tunis-Carthage Airport routinely ask for a return or onward ticket.
-Have a printed copy or a digital version on your phone ready — they may check it before stamping you in.
+Immigration officers at Tunis-Carthage Airport routinely ask for a confirmed return or onward ticket.
+Have a printed or digital copy ready — they check this before stamping you in.

 Recommended